Home » Blog » Europe » Portugal » Portugal Road Trip: FULL 14-Day Itinerary

 Even if you’re not into surfing, you should still check out the Praia Foz do Lizandro.
 Go and have fun at the beach, walk along the recently built boardwalk and enjoy good food at one of the many bars and restaurants.
 If you stay awhile, you will witness the breathtaking sunset over the ocean.

-You like to enjoy good live music while sipping on a glass of wine or a cocktail?
+Do you like to enjoy good live music while sipping on a glass of wine or a cocktail?
 Pay a visit to the Tubo Bar which offers regular live music concerts in summer before heading over to the cocktail bars Hemingways and Jukebox.
-From 1am, Ericeira’s small disco Ouriço is the place to be.
+From 1 am, Ericeira’s small disco Ouriço is the place to be.

 Camping In Ericeira

-How about enjoying your continental breakfast while reading the morning news on your phone with the free wifi?
-Hotel Camarao will offer you just that.
-Sitting on the edges of the town centre and only three minutes by foot from Ericeira's beautiful beaches, this hotel will make your stay in Ericeira comfortable and unforgettable.
+Enjoy simple but clean rooms on the edges of the town centre and only three minutes on foot from Ericeira's beautiful beaches, this hotel will make your stay in Ericeira comfortable and unforgettable.

 Coming right up is the surfer’s paradise of Portugal: the beautiful Peniche.
 Situated partly on a peninsula, Peniche is surrounded by long stretches of rocky shore which are also a magnet for the fishing community.
 Check out Fortaleza de Peniche if you still haven’t had your fill of history and sightseeing.